-As before, we assume employers and unions maximize expected utility, but substitute in the relevant unconditional or conditional distribution for the employer and union into equations (3) and (4).
+or conditional distribution for the employer and union into equations (3) and (4).
 For example, consider the case where the employer does not hire an agent, but the union does and observes b_u .
-In this case, the Nash Equilibrium condition is
+In this case, the Nash equilibrium condition is

-(14) $$\frac{\partial P{w_a}/\partial w_e}{P{w_a}} \approx \frac{\partial P{w_a|b_u}/\partial w_u}{1 - P{w_a|b_u}}$$
+$$\frac{\partial P{w_a}/\partial w_e}{P{w_a}} \approx \frac{\partial P{w_a|b_u}/\partial w_u}{1 - P{w_a|b_u}}.$$ (14)

-Equation (14) pins down a unique equilibrium, since for normal distributions the ratio of the density function to the distribution function is monotonically decreasing (and monotonically increasing for the hazard function).21 It can also be shown the union will be more likely to win as a result of hiring an agent.
+Equation (14) pins down a unique equilibrium, since for normal distributions, the ratio of the density function to the distribution function is monotonically decreasing (and monotonically increasing for the hazard function).21 It can also be shown that the union will be more likely to win as a result of hiring an agent.
 The reason is that the information provided by the union's agent reduces uncertainty about the arbitrator's distribution.
-Intuitively, the tradeoff between asking for a more extreme offer versus having that more extreme offer accepted is now steeper for the union than the employer in equilibrium.
+Intuitively, the trade-off between asking for a more extreme offer versus having that more extreme offer accepted is now steeper for the union than the employer in equilibrium.

-More generally, there are analogous Nash Equilibrium conditions similar to equation (14) for all combinations of agent use.
-As we did in Section 3, we can calculate the equilibrium wage offers and the predicted benefit of hiring an agent for forward looking parties.
+More generally, there are analogous Nash equilibrium conditions similar to equation (14) for all combinations of agent use.
+As we did in section III, we can calculate the equilibrium wage offers and the predicted benefit of hiring an agent for forward-looking parties.
 The resulting expressions are complicated in part because the private signals provided to the parties by their agents are not revealed to the econometrician.
-Unfortunately, it is infeasible to estimate the structural parameters of this learning model without making very strong and arbitrary assumptions.22 Even though we cannot directly estimate the informational benefit of hiring an agent, there are several important implications for win rates from the learning model which can be tested with our data.
+Unfortunately it is not feasible to estimate the structural parameters of this learning model without making very strong and arbitrary assumptions.22 Although we cannot directly estimate the informational benefit of hiring an agent, there are several important implications for win rates from the learning model that can be tested with our data.

-First, if neither side hires an expert the probability of an employer victory should be approximately 50% in equilibrium.
-Second, if only one side hires an expert, then the party hiring the expert should win more than half of the time.
-Third, if union and employer agents provide equally valuable information on average (i.e., $\sigma_e^2 = \sigma_u^2$), then the informational advantage to hiring an agent will cancel out when both parties employ agents.
+First, if neither side hires an expert, the probability of an employer victory should be approximately 50% in equilibrium.
+Second, if only one side hires an expert, then the party hiring the expert should win more than half the time.
+Third, if union and employer agents provide equally valuable information on average ($\sigma_e^2 = \sigma_u^2$), then the informational advantage to hiring an agent will cancel out when both parties employ agents.
 In this case, both the average of the final offers and the employer victory rate will be the same as when neither side hires an agent.

-Similar to the previous model, a prisoner's dilemma will exist if the players have dominant strategies and if the informational benefits to hiring an agent are equal for both parties.
+Similar to the previous model, a prisoner's dilemma will exist if the players have dominant strategies and the informational benefits to hiring an agent are equal for both parties.
 The previous test for dominant strategies applies equally well in this informational setting.
-While we cannot feasibly estimate the informational benefits (σ_e^2 and σ_u^2), we can test whether the change in probability resulting from agent use is the same for employers and unions.
+Although we cannot feasibly estimate the informational benefits (σ_e^2 and σ_u^2), we can test whether the change in probability resulting from agent use is the same for employers and unions.
 If the two parties have CARA utility functions, this is a test for approximately equal informational benefits.